Guide

 Notification & Changes

-• Vendor will provide updated documentation following changes
+• Vendor supplies updated documentation post-changes.

 Support Obligations